derekrsargent/react-native-keyboard-manager/README.md

 In this commit we enabled the new architecture and add the Turbo Module for iOS.
 First, run the command `RCT_NEW_ARCH_ENABLED=1 yarn example pods` to generate the pods using the new architecture.
 By setting the `RCT_NEW_ARCH_ENABLED` environment variable to `1` we are indicating that the new architecture should be enabled.
 This will also generate the Codegen files in the `example/ios/build/RNKeyboardManagerSpec` folder, which includes the `RNKeyboardManagerSpec.h` header file which is used as a protocol for the `KeyboardManager` class interface.

 To compare, the `KeyboardManager` class interface with the new architecture (Turbo Modules):
 `@interface KeyboardManager : RCTEventEmitter <NativeKeyboardManagerSpec>`

 And the `KeyboardManager` class interface with the old architecture (Native Modules):
 `@interface KeyboardManager : RCTEventEmitter <RCTBridgeModule>`

 We can see from this that we don't use the JS Bridge anymore, but instead we use the new JS Interface (JSI).
 The JSI is a mechanism that allows synchronous and direct communication between JavaScript and native code without the need for the traditional asynchronous bridge-based communication.
 Turbo Modules leverage the JSI to improve the performance of Native Module operations in React Native.
 With the JSI, Turbo Modules can directly interact with JavaScript objects and functions, eliminating the overhead of serialization/deserialization and bridging between JavaScript and native code.
 By using the JSI, Turbo Modules can achieve faster method calls, reduced memory footprint, and improved interoperability between JavaScript and native code.

-When metro is running, we can confirm that the app is using the new architecture by looking out specifically for `"fabric":true` and `"concurrentRoot":true`.
+When metro is running, we can confirm that the app is using the new architecture by looking out specifically for `"fabric":true` and `"concurrentRoot":true` (a reminder that Fabric is the rendering engine that was introduced in the new architecture).
 `LOG  Running "KeyboardManagerExample" with {"fabric":true,"initialProps":{"concurrentRoot":true},"rootTag":1}`

 To compare, when metro is running with the old architecture the log shows:
 `LOG  Running "KeyboardManagerExample" with {"rootTag":1,"initialProps":{}}`

 ## License